-The CLE Department of the State Bar of Arizona delivers a diverse collection of programs, including live courses, webcasts, and OnDemand programming.
-CLE courses taken with the Bar are automatically added to your yearly CLE affidavit report.
+The CLE Department of the State Bar of Arizona provides a diverse collection of programs, including live courses, webcasts, and OnDemand programming.
+Courses taken through the CLE Department are automatically added to your yearly CLE affidavit report.

-The department also publishes a variety of reference guides and legal publications that offer information on current legal developments, as well as useful "how-to" guidance.
+In addition, the department publishes a variety of reference guides and legal publications offering information on current legal developments, as well as useful "how-to" guidance.

 Popular MCLE Links:

 In 1989 the Supreme Court of Arizona mandated that every active member of the Bar must participate in 15 hours of continuing legal education every year, including three hours of professional responsibility.